blkFinch/blkfinch.github.io/_notes/Public/Chaos Magick is not free from ideology.md

 [Dave Heartly](https://www.mail-archive.com/ctrl@listserv.aol.com/msg24906.html)

 But this is of course its own sort of belief structure and ideology.
+It is post modernism: [[Chaos Magic is Post Modernism applied to Magic]]